jLWang18/OnlineStore/README.md

     * Activate virtual environment →  ```venv\Scripts\activate```

 ## Running the Website
 To run the website:
 1. Run app.py via python app.py
 2. To stop running the website, press ```CTRL + C``` and exit virtual environment via ```deactivate```

+## Deployment
+For simplicity, this app does not include HTTPS, so it's strongly recommended to deploy behind a HTTPS reverse proxy (e.g. nginx or managed cloud load balancer)